Advice on eye drops for dry eyes if your contact lenses are uncomfortable.

 The causes of dry eye are numerous.
 Essentially, your eyes don't produce enough tears for lubrication or the tears evaporate too quickly, leaving eyes itchy and sore; this can happen for example in hot dry weather.

-Some of the causes of dry itchy eyes include:
+Some of the causes of dry itchy eyes which then require eye drops for dry eyes include:

 Natural ageing, especially during hormonal changes like the menopause.